JonnyHaystack/i3-resurrect/README.md

 }
 ```

-These examples are included in the default config.
+Some examples are included in the default config.
 If you would like me to add
 more command mappings or terminals to the default config, please open an issue
 for it.